Employee Time Tracking Compliance for Small Businesses

 Store and Audit Your Records

-Keep all your time records in one place and hold onto them for at least three years.
-A digital system with backups and edit logs makes life easier.
-It’s also smart to audit your records regularly—look for gaps, patterns in rounding, or edits that might raise flags later.
+Keep all time records in one place and retain them for at least three years.
+A digital system with backups and edit logs makes this easy.
+Run regular audits to spot gaps, rounding patterns, or edits that could raise questions later.

 Train Managers and Employees